Ender108/Ascendance/Readme.md

 # Features
 - Simon Magus' series of gameplay overhauls
-- Visual overhaul using Communitu Shaders and PBR textures
+- Visual overhaul using Community Shaders and PBR textures
 - Rebalanced and integrated Creation Club content
 - Various tweaks to many vanilla quests and encounters